sharktacos/OpenColorIO-configs/README.md

    is intended for shot work and has a similar filmic look to the standard ACES 1.0 RRT, with slightly reduced contrast.
 - **Show** is for the show specific look LUT decided on by the director.
 This could optionally be combined with the Filmic or Neutral Look if desired.

-The *Filmic* and *Neutral* Look Transforms provide following improvments to the RRT:
+The *Filmic* and *Neutral* Look Transforms provide the following improvments to the RRT:
   - [Lower Contrast Tone Mapping](docs/tonemap.md)
   - [Gamut Compression](docs/gamut.md)
   - [Highlight Desaturation](docs/highlight.md)